Our List of The Top Helicopter Tours in Kauai!

 Of all the Hawaiian islands, Kauai demands a helicopter more than any other.
 From the vast Waimea Canyon (the ‘Grand Canyon of the Pacific’) to the Na Pali coast, the terrain is not easy to reach from the ground.

 If you haven’t taken a helicopter tours in a number of years, then you may be surprised at how comfortable and quiet the experience can be.
-Newer helicopters have quieter blades and executive seats with a lot more room than older seats.
+As opposed to a flight, newer helicopters have quieter blades and executive seats with a lot more room than older seats.
 You can also see so much more than you used to, thanks to more expansive glass-areas that enable you to take in the view all around you.

 There’s also a number of factors you need to consider when you book your trip.
 Do you want to do a morning tour?
 What about an afternoon tour?
 And how long do you want to be up there?
 Tours range from 35 minutes to over 2 hours.